svanlaere/disable_filters/README.md

 # disable-filters
-Disables filters for specific partnames
+Plugin for Wolf CMS that disables filters for specific partnames